AndBroCorp/meet-bot/README.md

 **/mic**

-Turn mic on or off
+Toogle mic on or off

-Example: `/mic on` - Turn mic on
-Example: `/mic off` - Turn mic off
+Example: `/mic`

 **/cam**

-Turn camera on or off
+Toggle camera on or off

-Example: `/cam on` - Turn cam on
-Example: `/cam off` - Turn cam offup
+Example: `/cam`

 **/layout**